 Acrylic paint is fast-drying with a medium-heavy body and the ability to deliver vibrant colours in both matte and gloss finishes.
-Its versatility, durability and low toxicity make acrylics perfect for beginners and experts alike, while hobbyists and students can store their creations almost instantly without smudging.
+The versatility, durability and low toxicity of these art materials make acrylics perfect for beginners and experts alike, while hobbyists and students can store their creations almost instantly without smudging.

 From dabbing to dry brushing, acrylics can be applied in many different ways.
 Squeezing the colour straight from the tube onto the surface creates a 3D impasto texture, much like the technique synonymous with oil painting.
 On the other hand, diluting acrylic paint will create a semi-transparent, watercolour consistency – the chance to experiment and play is abound.